Yellow Chili's

 Placing the fish on banana leaf with masala

-• And spread the remaining gravy all over the fish.
-Place 1 spring of curry leaves, green chili, and a lemon slice
+• Sppon the remaining gravy over the fish, ensuring it's well-coated.
+Then, top it off with a fresh sprig of curry leaves, a thin slice of green chili, and a round slice of lemon.

 Placing curry leaves and lemon with masala